yyle88/tern/README.md

 ## Features

-- **Generic Support**: Fully utilizes Go’s generics, making it type-safe and reusable across a wide range of data types.
+- **Generic Support**: Fully leverages Go’s generics for type safety and flexibility across various data types.
-- **Flexible Logic**: Supports both direct boolean conditions and conditional functions.
+- **Flexible Logic**: Provides robust support for both boolean conditions and conditional functions.
-- **Deferred Execution**: Allows lazy evaluation using functions to compute values only when needed, improving performance in certain cases.
+- **Lazy Evaluation**: Optimizes performance by computing values only when necessary through deferred execution.
-- **Zero Value Handling**: Provides utilities to return zero values when no fallback is provided.
+- **Zero Value Handling**: Offers utilities to return default zero values for any type when no fallback is supplied.

 ## Installation